safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 Currently, I am not able to find a possible way to segregate the alerts based on priority.
 For Example, send warning notifications to the Slack channel and critical notifications to the email channel.

-One way might be possible to achieve mentioned problem, We can separate alert policies for warning and critical and associate channels according to alert policy.
+One possible way could be to separate alert policies for warning and critical and associate channels according to alert policy.

 ## Browser Dashboard
 We can also provision the New Relic dashboard with `newrelic_one_dashboard`.